Embeddings, immersions and the Bartnik quasi-local mass conjectures: Mass minimizers and the static vacuum Einstein equations

 {\endproof}

-We note that the potential $u$ of an AF static vacuum metric $(M, g)$ is uniquely determined by $g$ (up to multiplication by a scalar) if $g$ is not flat, cf.~Proposition 10 of \cite{T}.
+We note that the potential $u$ of an AF static vacuum metric $(M, g)$ is uniquely determined by $g$ (up to multiplication by a scalar) if $g$ is not flat, cf.~\cite[Proposition 10]{T}.
 On the other hand, any affine function $u$ is the potential of a flat static exterior solution $(M, g_{Eucl})$.
-As discussed in Remark \ref{corv} below, it is not fully known in general whether, if $(M, g)$ is an AF static metric, then the potential $u$ must also be AF.
+As discussed in Remark \ref{corv} below, it is not fully known in general whether, if $(M, g)$ is an AF static metric, then the potential $u$ must also be AF when a (non-mimimal) boundary is present.

-We now state and prove one of main results of this section: \begin{theorem} An AF metric $g$ on $M$ realizing the Bartnik mass \eqref{bm21} of the boundary data $(\g, H)$ is an AF static vacuum solution $(g, u)$, with $u \to 1$ at infinity, satisfying the boundary conditions \eqref{bcont_weak}. \end{theorem}
+We now state and prove one of the main results of this section: \begin{theorem} An AF metric $g \in \accentset{\circ} \cP^{m,\a}(M)$ on $M$ realizing the Bartnik mass \eqref{bm21} of the boundary data $(\g, H)$ is an AF static vacuum solution $(g, u)$ (i.e., with $u \to 1$ at infinity), satisfying the boundary conditions \eqref{bcont_weak}. \end{theorem}